Walter Model: Retreat to Germany

 Despite the failed German counter offensive to evict the allies from the Island in early October, Arnhem restored much of Model's self-confidence, which had been shaken by the experience of Normandy.
-From September to December, he fought another Allied thrust to a standstill, this time by Omar Bradley's U.S. 12th Army Group into the Hürtgen Forest and Aachen.
+From September to December, he fought another Allied thrust to a standstill, this time by Lieutenant General Omar Bradley's U.S. Twelfth Army Group in the Battle of Hürtgen Forest and the Battle of Aachen.
 While he interfered less in the day-to-day movements of his units than at Arnhem, he still kept himself fully informed on the situation, slowing the Allies' progress, inflicting heavy casualties and taking full advantage of the fortifications of the Westwall, known to the Allies as the Siegfried Line.

 The Hürtgen Forest cost the U.S. First Army at least 33,000 killed and incapacitated, including both combat and non-combat losses: German casualties were at least 28,000.
 Aachen eventually fell on 22 October, again at high cost to the U.S. Ninth Army.
-The Ninth Army's push to the Roer River fared no better, and did not manage to cross the river or wrest control of its dams from the Germans.
-Hürtgen was so costly that it has been called an Allied "defeat of the first magnitude", the credit for which has been personally assigned to Model's leadership.
+The Ninth Army's push to the Roer fared no better, and did not manage to cross the river or wrest control of its dams from the Germans.
+Hürtgen was so costly that it has been called an Allied "defeat of the first magnitude".

 Battle of the Bulge

-Following the Wehrmacht's recent defensive victories in the West, Hitler decided to launch a last-ditch offensive aiming to catch the Anglosphere forces by surprise, with the objective of retaking Antwerp, striking the seam between the British and Americans that leads to political as well as military disharmony between the Allies, isolate the 21st Army Group, thereby allowing their encirclement and destruction before the American leadership (particularly the political leadership) could react and erasing the enemy ground threat to the Ruhr.
+Following the Wehrmacht's recent defensive victories in the West, Hitler decided to launch a last-ditch offensive aiming to catch the western Allied forces by surprise, with the objective of retaking Antwerp.
+The intent was to strike the seam between the British and Americans, leading to political and military disharmony between the Allies, isolate the 21st Army Group, and thereby allow their encirclement and destruction before the American leadership (particularly the political leadership) could react; this would stop the immediate enemy ground threat to the Ruhr.

-Model, along with all the other commanders involved, believed this aim was unachievable given the resources available to the Wehrmacht on the West Front at this late point in the war.
+Model, along with all the other commanders involved, believed this goal was unachievable given the resources available to the Wehrmacht on the Western Front at this late point in the war.
 His first reaction to the plan was caustic in the extreme: "This plan hasn't got a damned leg to stand on."
 At the same time, both he and Rundstedt felt that the purely defensive posture as had been adopted since retirement from Normandy could only delay Germany's defeat, not prevent it.
 Thus, he prepared Operation Herbstnebel, a less ambitious attack that did not aim to cross the Meuse, but would still, if successful, have inflicted a severe setback on the Western Allied Army groups now bearing down on the Franco-German border.
 A similar plan had been developed by Rundstedt at OB West, and the two field marshals combined their idea to present a joint "small solution" to Hitler.
-Hitler however rejected this compromise, and the "big solution" of aiming for Antwerp was ordered.
+Hitler, however, rejected this compromise, and the "big solution" of aiming for Antwerp was ordered, in what subsequently came to be known as the battle of the bulge.